 How Long Do I Have To Pay Alimony?

 A common question is how long do I have to pay alimony or spousal support.
-That is going to be dependent on the length of the marriage and the health of the parties, as well as a number of other factors that we can discuss in greater detail during a free consultation with my office.
+That is going to be dependent on the length of the marriage and the health of the parties, as well as a number of other factors that we can discuss in greater detail during a confidential consultation with my office.

 Temporary, rehabilitative, and restitutional alimony have precise lengths.
 For example, temporary alimony only lasts until the divorce is finalized, and a new order (if applicable) is in place.
 Rehabilitation alimony is paid while the husband or wife goes through school or transitions to the working world.
 Restitutional alimony payments are based on the amount of time and money the partner invested in the other.